camunda/camunda-docs/docs/components/console/manage-organization/update-creditcard.md

 ---

 :::note
-This setting is only visible in the **Professional Plan** for owners and admins.dd
+This setting is only visible in the **Professional Plan** for owners and admins.
 :::

 ## Changing your Credit Card

 When in a Camunda Professional Plan, you might need to update an expired or failing credit card.

 The steps to update a payment method are as follows: